verronpro/blog/_posts/2023-08-01-nextcloud-self-hosting.md

 description: "Self‑hosting Nextcloud for family needs on a Gandi host: what worked, what didn’t, and the operational cost of running it with a provider."
 ---

-TL;DR — I self‑hosted Nextcloud on my Gandi host for family file sharing, calendars, and photos.
+I self‑hosted Nextcloud on my Gandi host for family file sharing, calendars, and photos.
 It was a practical tool that delivered on privacy and flexibility, but still required steady maintenance (updates, backups, uptime).
 I later retired the instance for personal/professional reasons, not due to product dissatisfaction.

 As a software engineer who prefers owning the tooling and data, I hosted a small Nextcloud instance on my Gandi infrastructure for my family.
 It let us run a truly practical shared tool without relying on a consumer SaaS.
 Below is a concise record of the interests that made it appealing, and the hurdles that matter if you operate it yourself.